© Unofficial Royalty 2023

 December 1, 1825 – Death of Alexander I, Emperor of All Russia at Taganrog, Russia; buried at the Peter and Paul Cathedral, St. Petersburg, Russia

 In 1793, fifteen-year-old Alexander married fourteen-year-old Louise of Baden who took the Russian name Elizabeth Alexeievna.
 Two daughters were born during the marriage and both died in early childhood.
 It is possible that the daughters were not Alexander’s.
 Both Alexander and his wife had affairs and their marriage was one in name only.
 Alexander became Emperor of All Russia in 1801 upon the assassination of his father Paul I, Emperor of All Russia.
 The most important event during Alexander’s reign was the Napoleonic Wars, a series of major conflicts (1803 – 1815) pitting the French Empire and its allies, led by Napoleon I, against various coalitions of European powers.
 In 1812, Napoleon’s army invaded Russia.
 The French forces eventually were repelled by the brutal Russian winter and retreated to the borders of Russia, pursued by the Russian army.
-The French Army was almost completely destroyed and it was the motivation for composer Pyotr Ilyich Tchaikovsky’s 1812 Overture, written in 1882 to commemorate the 70th anniversary of Russia’s defense against Napoleon’s invading army.
+The French Army was almost destroyed.
+Napoleon’s ill-fated Russian invasion was the motivation for composer Pyotr Ilyich Tchaikovsky’s 1812 Overture, written in 1882 to commemorate the 70th anniversary of Russia’s defense against Napoleon’s invading army.
 Toward the end of his life, Alexander somewhat reconciled with his wife.
 By 1825, Elizabeth Alexeievna’s health was suffering due to lung problems and the doctors recommended getting away from the harsh climate of St. Petersburg.
 Alexander and Elizabeth Alexeievna relocated to the city of Taganrog, Russia by the Sea of Azov.
 Alexander had a cold, which developed into typhus.
 He died at the age of 47.
 Elizabeth Alexeievna survived him by five months.

 Unofficial Royalty: Alexander I, Emperor of All Russia